 In situations where concerns have been identified and the parent/guardian has subsequently failed to improve matters, the Council can make an attendance order.
 This allows the parent/guardian up to 14 days to provide the Council with information to satisfy them about the quality of education on offer.
 If this is not done, the child will be expected to return to school.

-Occasionally parents/guardians request withdrawing a young person part-time from school, e.g. for the child to attend school only on certain days, or for certain subjects.
+Occasionally parents/guardians request a flexi schooling arrangement, e.g. for the child to attend school only on certain days, or for certain subjects.
 The feasibility of each request should be considered on its own merit, while taking into consideration that under Section 28 of the Education (Scotland) Act 1980 ' so far as is compatible with the provision of suitable instruction and training and the avoidance of unreasonable public expenditure, pupils are to be educated in accordance with the wishes of their parents.

-We would advise parents/guardians to initially discuss a Flexi Schooling approach with the school before making an application.
+We would advise parents/guardians to initially discuss a Flexi Schooling approach with the school before making a request.
 Ultimately, however, it is a decision for the Highland Council and each school as to whether they can support such an arrangement.

 What if the child has additional support needs?

-A parent's/guardian's right to educate their child at home is not changed if their child has additional support needs.
+A parent's/guardian's right to home education is not changed if their child has additional support needs.
 However, it is reasonable for the Council to ask parents/guardians how they plan to cater for their child's needs at home.

-We have no obligation to provide financial or other support for children with additional support needs who are educated at home.
+We have no obligation to provide financial or other support for children with additional support needs who are home educated.

 Guidance / Related Links